Washington D.C. Casinos

 List of Washington D.C.
 Casinos

 There are more than 100 lottery retailers in Washington D.C.
 All sell instant game and lotto tickets.
-A handful of these establishments offers digital keno drawings every four minutes.
+A handful of these establishments offers digital real money keno drawings every four minutes.
 Many of the keno outlets have digital instant games.
 There are some bingo nights and charity poker tournaments.
 These are not weekly events.

 As stated above, those Washington D.C. casino enthusiasts will have to find their live gambling in the nearby states.
 You can head over to the Maryland casinos page for those that live nearby, or to the West Virginia casinos page.
 Resident can also take a quick 3-hour drive to the famous Atlantic City casinos located in New Jersey.